bannff/model-benchmarking/README.md

 - Keep challenge assets and evaluation harnesses together while excluding large dataset artifacts and preprocessing tools from the public repo.

 Note about moved assets
-- The project's dataset pre-processing scripts and auxiliary docs have been moved out of this repository to the parent workspace by request to keep the repo focused on benchmarking harnesses and challenge content:
+- The project's dataset pre-processing scripts and auxiliary docs have been moved out of this repository to the parent workspace.
+If you need them, they live at the parent workspace location (for example `/Users/danielrodrigo/Workspace/datasets/`).
-  - scripts folder (moved): /Users/danielrodrigo/Workspace/datasets/scripts
-  - docs folder (moved): /Users/danielrodrigo/Workspace/models/docs

-  These moves were committed and pushed after migrating large dataset binaries to Git LFS.
-See `.gitattributes` in the repo root for tracked binary patterns (e.g. *.arrow, *.parquet, *.bin).

 Quick start (what this repo contains)
 - `benchmarking/` — evaluation runners and configs for public benchmarks